You are currently viewing How Much Mortgage Can I Afford Based on My Income?

 Key Takeaways

-• Making a down payment of at least 20% can help you avoid private mortgage insurance (PMI).
+• Making a bigger down payment can lower your monthly bill and may even let you skip mortgage insurance (PMI).

 Understanding Mortgage Affordability